18211a12a2/FoodHub/README.md

     # npm install
     # npm start

-# 3. Navigate to client and then run the command:
+# 3. Navigate to server and then run the command:

     # npm install
     # npm start